Proactive-reactive detection and mitigation of intermittent faults in robot swarms: Introduction

-Our recently introduced {\it self-organizing nervous systems (SoNS)}~\cite{zhu2024self} approach combines aspects of centralization and decentralization through self-organized hierarchy.
+The recently introduced {\it self-organizing nervous systems (SoNS)}~\citep{zhu2024self} approach combines aspects of centralization and decentralization through self-organized hierarchy.
 Using the SoNS approach, robot swarms are coordinated via temporary logical networks that are hierarchical and culminate in a dynamic ``brain'' robot (i.e., leader), but which are not imposed from the outside, being instead established and maintained in a self-organized manner.
 This provides robot swarms with persistent and predictable network structures that are more amenable to detecting IFs, without introducing any single points of failure.
-In short, the SoNS approach allows, for the first time, to apply centralized fault detection and mitigation strategies to robot swarms without sacrificing their oft-cited benefits of scalability, flexibility, and a lack of single points of failure.
+In short, the SoNS approach enables, for the first time, the application of centralized fault detection and mitigation strategies to robot swarms without sacrificing their oft-cited benefits of scalability, flexibility, and a lack of single points of failure.